A Louisville Nursing Home Abuse Lawyer Discusses Sexual Abuse Claims

 There are few things more abominable than elder sexual abuse – in which seniors are the victims of unwanted sexual contact.
 Yet this is shockingly common in Kentucky nursing homes and adult care facilities across the country.
 Why?
 Sadly, many seniors suffer from age-related physical and mental conditions that make it difficult for them to stop or report abuse.
-At the same time, nursing homes are often ill-equipped to deal with such cases.
-In fact, the nursing homes themselves may be to blame for the assaults.
+At the same time, homes are often ill-equipped to deal with such cases.
+In fact, the facilities themselves may be to blame for the assaults.

 If your elder loved one has been sexually abused while living in a nursing home, you should know his or her legal rights, as well as the best avenues to justice.
 Speak to a Louisville nursing home abuse attorney today to get the answers that you need about filing a claim and receiving compensation.